Suhaib-Amer/Sorting-Algorithms/README.md

 merge_sort.c → Implementation of Merge Sort (divide and conquer).

-test.c → A menu-driven program that lets you input an array and choose which sorting algorithm to apply.
+test.c → A menu-driven program that allows you to input an array and choose which sorting algorithm to apply.

 🚀 How to Run